Different seasons have different perks and challenges when it comes to caring for a baby.

 Pools And Water

-Be sure to always monitor Baby when he is in the water even if he is using a flotation device.
+Be sure to always watch your baby when he’s in the water even if he is using a flotation device.
 Stay clear of pools that are excessive in chlorine or chemicals as these are too harsh on baby’s sensitive skin and system.
 If the smell of chlorine is strong, it’s probably best to keep the baby away as it could have a negative effect on baby’s lungs, too.

 Also, check out How To Introduce Your Baby to Swimming.